dagraham/tklr-dgraham/README.md

 Hierarchical display of bins and reminders.

 Bins are containers for reminders and other bins.
-The aspects are worth emphasis:
+These are the important facts:

 1. Bin names are unique.
 2. A bin can contain many other bins (children)
 3. A bin can belong to at most one bin (parent).
 4. A reminder can belong to many bins.

+The first three are illustrated by _Bins_ view:

 <p align="center">Views
   <img src="https://raw.githubusercontent.com/dagraham/tklr-dgraham/master/screenshots/bin_root_screenshot.svg"